Vegetable Bolognese Sauce With Angel Hair Pasta

 - Add in the diced tomatoes and the tomato sauce stirring to combine all the ingredients.
 Cook for 15 minutes and stir in the remaining wine if using.
 Add salt and pepper to taste.

-- Cover the pan and simmer for 1 hour, stirring occasionally.
+- Cover the pan and simmer for 35-50 minutes, stirring occasionally (cook time depends on how long the veggies will cook and combine the flavors).
 Add in the parsley and basil toward the end of the cooking.

-Serve Vegetable Bolognese Sauce with Angel Hair Pasta or you can use your favorite pasta for a delicious Meatless Monday meal.
+Serve Vegetable Bolognese Sauce with Angel Hair Pasta, or you can use your favorite shape pasta for a delicious meatless meal anytime.

-You Might Also Enjoy These Meatless Monday Pasta Recipes:
+You Might Also Enjoy These Meatless or Vegetarian Pasta Recipes: